dhfbk/HighSchoolSuperhero/README.md

 <ul>
 <li>All changes should be made inside the coroutines identified by type IEnumerator or by a "C" at the end of the method signatures.</li>
 <li>Always refer to methods containing "Final".
 Methods containing "Dev" are backup/obsolete and do not interact with the API url contained in the configuration file.</li>
-Assuming all options, such as the port, are set do default when installing the platform Docker package, the address should be the following: http://localhost:8001/hssh
+Assuming all options, such as the port, are set do default when installing the platform Docker package, the address should be http://localhost:8001/api, while the address to actually open and run the game should be http://localhost:8001/hssh.
 </ul>

 <h2>The login system</h2>